Unique Off-The-Grid Vacation Rental near the Colorado River in Moab, UtahMoab, Utah (United States of America)

 "Fantastic location, with views to die for.
 The house has a lovely deck and living room.
 Bedrooms Ok.
 The journey there is also spectacular, traversin…"

-Other amenities include Wi-Fi, heating and air conditioning, and a washer and dryer.
+Other amenities include Wi-Fi, heating and cooling.
 This accommodation is pet-friendly.

 There is a beach nearby for eight to nine months of the year.

 Nine kayaks, three doubles and six singles, two side by sides, both six seaters, are available for use to take to the Wind Caves and Chicken Corner about two to four hours for $165.

 - Air conditioning

 - Shared Barbecue

 Some spaces are shared

 Be kind to the environment and take care of the surroundings.